Australian Capital Territory Current Acts

 (b) the person fails or refuses, when required by the doctor or nurse practitioner conducting the examination, to give or permit the taking of a sample from his or her body for analysis.

-(3) It is a defence to a prosecution for an offence against this section if the person charged establishes that the failure, refusal or behaviour (as the case requires) was based on religious or other conscientious grounds or on medical grounds.
+(4) It is a defence to a prosecution for an offence against subsection (3) if the person charged establishes that the failure, refusal or behaviour (as the case requires) was based on religious or other conscientious grounds, on medical grounds or on another reasonable excuse.

 AustLII: Copyright Policy | Disclaimers | Privacy Policy | Feedback